 Which processor is best for video editing in 2021?

-The best processor for video editing is the one that has at least 6 cores, 12 threads.
-And that can run at 3.5 GHz clocking speed.
+The best processor for video editing is one that has at least 6 cores and 12 threads.
+And that can run at a 3.5 GHz clocking speed.
 We have explained above that AMD Ryzens products are better for video editing.
 So if we have to choose the single best CPU for video editing, then we will pick AMD Ryzen 9 3950X

 How much ram do I require for editing a 4k video?